dojo/docs/dojo/NodeList-data.rst

       if(mydata[0] == "This is the data I'm setting"){ alert("see?"); }
   });

-Notice we need to access the return of `dojo.query <dojo/query>`_ as if it were an array, despite there only being one node in the list. *data* always returns an Array when acting as a getter.
+Notice we need to access the return of :ref:`dojo.query <dojo/query>` as if it were an array, despite there only being one node in the list. *data* always returns an Array when acting as a getter.
 If the list has more than one item, the return array will have that many items as well.

 We can set any type of data at some key name, be it a String, Array, Object, and even functions.